Fighterisr/hermitePolynomials/README.md

 fxDer = [-0.5220232, -0.5698959, -0.5811571]

-and we aree looking for the approximation of the value 1.5
+and we are looking for the approximation of the value 1.5

 call the function hermitePolynomial(value,x,fx,fxDerivative): hermitePolynomial(1.5,x,fx,fxDer)